-Internal audit provides an independent and objective opinion on the Service's risk management, governance, and control environment by evaluating its effectiveness.
+Internal audit provides an independent and objective opinion on the organisation's risk management, governance, and control environment by evaluating its effectiveness.

 Prior to the start of each financial year, SWAP, in conjunction with senior management, put together a proposed plan of audit work.
 The objective of our planning process and subsequent plan is to put us in a position to provide a well-informed and comprehensive annual audit opinion, based on sufficient and appropriate coverage of key business objectives, associated risks, and risk management processes.
+The Annual Plan sits within a wider four year strategy, that is kept under ongoing review.

-The outcomes of each of the audits in our planned programme of work, will provide senior management and members with assurance that the current risks faced by the Service in these areas are adequately controlled and managed.
+The outcomes of each of the audits in our planned programme of work, will provide senior management and Members with assurance that the current risks faced by the organisation in these areas are adequately controlled and managed.

 It should be noted that internal audit is only one source of assurance, and the outcomes of internal audit reviews should be considered alongside other sources, as part of the 'three lines of defence' assurance model.
-Key findings from our internal audit work should also be considered in conjunction with completion of the Service's Annual Governance Statement.
+Key findings from our internal audit work should also be considered in conjunction with completion of the organisation's Annual Governance Statement.

-It is the responsibility of the Strategic Leadership Team (SLT), and the Finance & Audit Committee, to determine that the audit coverage contained within the proposed audit plan is sufficient and appropriate in providing independent assurance against the key risks faced by the Service.
+It is the responsibility of the Strategic Leadership Team (SLT), and the Finance & Audit Committee, to determine that the audit coverage contained within the proposed audit plan is sufficient and appropriate in providing independent assurance against the key risks faced by the organisation.